Mint app review

 No. Mint is free to download and free to use.

-- View everything on one interface without logging into multiple sites.
+- Easy to use.
+View everything on one interface without logging into multiple sites.

-- Some users have reported synchronization issues.
+- Technical glitches.
+Some users have reported synchronization issues.
 At times syncing with your bank breaks, and can take a long time to get resolved.

-- Some users may not be comfortable entering all their banking data and bill information for security reasons.
+- Access to financial accounts.
+Some users may not be comfortable entering all their banking data and bill information for security reasons.

-- Online reviews mention that the targeted ads don’t always fit the financial needs of users.
+- Irrelevant ads.
+Online reviews mention that the targeted ads don’t always fit the financial needs of users.

 Case study: Kevin’s experience